autonity/docs.autonity.org/concepts/staking/index.md

 Bonded stake is subject to economic [slashing penalties](/glossary/#slashing-penalty) if misbehavior by the staked validator node when a member of the [consensus committee](/glossary/#consensus-committee) is detected by an Autonity accountability protocol:

-- [Accountability fault detection protocol (AFD)](/concepts/afd/) for failing to follow consensus rules
+- [Accountability Fault Detection (AFD)](/concepts/afd/) for failing to follow consensus rules
-- [Omission fault detection protocol (OFD)](/concepts/ofd/) for failing to participate in consensus
+- [Omission Fault Detection (OFD)](/concepts/ofd/) for failing to participate in consensus
-- [Oracle accountability fault detection protocol (OAFD)](/concepts/oafd/) for failing to submit accurate price reports to the oracle protocol on-chain.
+- [Oracle Accountability Fault Detection (OAFD)](/concepts/oafd/) for failing to submit accurate price reports to the oracle protocol on-chain.

 ### Economic penalties